Skip to content

 • take prints from bodies at incident scenes or in a mortuary

-• compare prints with those of suspects
+• compare prints with those of suspects, using manual and digital methods

 • scan police fingerprint forms into national fingerprint database systems